NONYEpaul/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all the numbers of base 16 in lowercase program that prints the lowercase alphabet in reverse program that prints all possible different
+program that prints all the numbers of base 16 in lowercase program that prints the lowercase alphabet in reverse program that prints all possible different program that prints all possible different combinations of three digits